- Level 3

 We have a variety of different training equipment and tools available.
 The training will be relevant and transferable.
 However, if you have a specific requirement for a particular type of equipment, please make this clear during the booking process, and the team will ensure this is provided.
 Alternatively, we can use your own equipment for training.

-Catheter Train the Trainer Course
+Catheter Care Train the Trainer Course

 For the Catheter Care Course or Catheterisation Course, click the image below: